MatthewDavidMiller/scripts/README.md

 install_aur_packages.sh - Bash script to install aur packages from Arch Linux.

+mount_drives.sh - Bash script to mount drives.
+Adds an entry to the fstab.

+network_reconnect_buster.sh - A bash script that restarts a network interface if it can't ping the gateway.
+Utilizes iplink command.

 network_reconnect.sh - A bash script that restarts a network interface if it can't ping the gateway.
 Utilizes ifdown and ifup commands.

-network_reconnect_buster.sh - A bash script that restarts a network interface if it can't ping the gateway.
-Utilizes iplink command.

 openwrt_create_user.sh - Simple script to create an user in OpenWrt.